Celebrate Saint-Jean-Baptiste Day

 Resolving Commuting Boredom

-Your commute is getting longer as the day of the week passes?
+Your commute is getting longer as the days of the week pass?
 Then, we have something for you: French Podcasts!

 Remembrance Day is celebrated in most Francophone countries since the end of the First World War.
 We commemorate the members of their armed forces who have died in the line of duty.